 - Great Cleave: Too situational.
 Unless your GM loves to throw hordes of weak enemies at you, you'll nearly never see a benefit from this.

 - Knockback: Not worth the feat.
 If you care enough to take this, use a weapon with the Shove trait and put some effort into Athletics.

-- Terrifying Howl: This feat on its own is fantastic, but Charisma (and therefore Intimidation) is hard to justify for the Barbarian, You could also take the Battle Cry feat, which makes Terrifying Howl much less interesting.
+- Terrifying Howl: Demoralize everything within 30 feet.
+Every target is immune to Terrifying Howl for 1 minute, but you can still use Demoralize etc. afterward.
 Note that errata changed the text from "every creature" to "every enemy" so you no longer need to worry about scaring your allies.

 - Dragon's Rage Wings: Free, easily-accessible flight!
 Absolutely essential at high levels.